 I would like to congratulate Maine for being the first State to Ban Polystyrene.

-And although Maine was the first State to pass a Polystyrene Law, Maryland passed their Law with a veto proof vote and it went into effect in July 2019 where Maine's Law goes into effect in January 2021.
+And although Maine was the first State to pass a Polystyrene Law, Maryland passed their Law with a veto proof vote and it will go into effect in July 2020 where Maine's Law goes into effect in January 2021.
 Kudos to both for their bold move to protect their citizens.

 Hawaii and 13 other States have Polystyrene Bills: California, Connecticut, Massachusetts, Michigan, Montana, New Hampshire, New Jersey, New York, Oregon, Pennsylvania, Rhode Island, Vermont and Virginia.